andyatkinson/andyatkinson.github.io/postgresql-tips.md

 In our system on our highest write table we had 10 indexes defined and 6 are classified as Low Scans, High Writes.
 These indexes may not be worth keeping.

+## Timeouts and deadlocks

+More work needs to be done in this area.
+Primarily debugging deadlocks that show up in logs.

+### Timeout Tuning

+  - Statement timeout: TBD
+  - Reaping frequency: TBD

 ### Checkpoint Tuning

 Fewer checkpoints will improve performance, but increase recovery time.
 Default setting of 5 minutes is considered low.
 Values of 30 minutes or 1 hour are reasonable.

+## Connections

 ### Connections Management